mguymon/lock_jar/README.md

 ### Loading

 With the Jars already installed, loading the classpath for the Gem is simple.
-As part of the load process for the Gem add (entry file that is required, etc):
+As part of the load process for the Gem (an entry file that is required, etc) use the following:

       #get jarfile relative the gem dir
       lockfile = File.expand_path( "../Jarfile.lock", __FILE__ )